 Debriefing is the bridge between action and understanding.
 It turns performance into analysis and experience into future improvement.

-Structured approaches such as GAS, After-Action Review, and reflective learning conversations each offer a way to surface reasoning, identify missed cues, and support metacognitive growth without turning feedback into blame.
+Structured approaches including Diamond Debrief, GAS and reflective conversations each offer a way to surface reasoning, identify missed cues, and support metacognitive growth without turning feedback into blame.

 Learners revisit their actions, articulate decision points, and understand why a clinical response succeeded or failed.